 Financial Statements for the year ended 31 March 2021 are in accordance with the Indian Accounting Standards (IND-AS) notified by the Ministry of Corporate Affairs, Government of India, which have already become applicable to the Company from the accounting period beginning on 01 April 2017.

 The Company has not accepted or renewed any amount falling within the purview of provisions of Section 73 of the Companies Act 2013 ("the Act") read with the Companies (Acceptance of Deposits) Rules, 2014.
 Hence, the requirement for furnishing of details of deposits which are not in compliance with the Chapter V of the Act is not applicable.

 Disclosures under Section 134(3) (l) of the Companies Act, 2013.

 Except as disclosed elsewhere in this report, no material changes and commitments which could affect the Companys financial position have occurred between the end of the financial year of the Company and the date of this report.

 Disclosure of Internal Financial Controls

-The Internal Financial Controls with reference to financial statements as designed and implemented by the Company are adequate.
-During the year under review, no material or serious observation has been received from the Internal Auditors of the Company for inefficiency or inadequacy of such controls.
+The Internal Financial Controls with reference to financial statements as designed and implemented by the Company are found adequate.
+During the year under review, no material or serious observation has been received on inefficiency or inadequacy of such controls, from the Internal Auditors of the Company.

 Disclosure of Orders passed by Regulators or Courts or Tribunal